 Why should I buy cemetery spaces now?

 No one knows when or how, only that it will happen.
 You can lock in today’s prices by purchasing in advance.
-At the time of need, the ones that are grieving are in no state of mind to make these kind of decisions.
+At the time of need, the ones that are grieving are in no state of mind to make these kinds of decisions.
 By purchasing your spaces today, you get peace of mind, save time and money, and protect your loved ones in the future.

 What other costs are involved with cemetery property?